92VV3M42d3v8/Qubes-Privacy-Doc/README.md

     auth-user-pass pass.txt

+Search for

+    redirect-gateway def1

-Search for redirect-gateway def1 also and if not present write it there as it is in a new line.
+And if not present write it there as it is in a new line.

-Also add these three lines
+Add these three lines

     script-security 2